rijdendetreinen/rdt-serviceinfo/README.md

 * Support for complex service types (combined trains)

-RDT Serviceinfo can be used as a source for feeding departure boards, to provide additional information about train services, and more.
+RDT Serviceinfo can be used as a source for feeding departure boards, to provide additional information about train services, to fill historical archives, and more.

 Status
 ------